 About the Parish

-Heathfield and Waldron Parish is in East Sussex, some 16 miles from the coastal resort of Eastbourne and 17 miles from the historic spa town of Royal Tunbridge Well in Kent.
+Heathfield and Waldron Parish is in East Sussex, some 16 miles from the coastal resort of Eastbourne and 17 miles from the historic spa town of Royal Tunbridge Wells in Kent it has magnificent vistas to the South.

 The Parish includes the market town of Heathfield and the villages of Waldron, Cross-in-Hand, Broad Oak, Old Heathfield and part of Punnetts Town.